szmsu2011/akl-air-quality/README.md

 ## Data Source

-The data provided for the application was from the Air Quality Research and Evaluation Unit of the [Auckland Council](https://www.aucklandcouncil.govt.nz).
+The data behind the application was from the Air Quality Research and Evaluation Unit of the [Auckland Council](https://www.aucklandcouncil.govt.nz).

 For the raw data, see [szmsu2011/hons-dissertation](https://github.com/szmsu2011/hons-dissertation).